Pranav24k/Formula1ForBeginners/README.md

 # 🏎️ F1 for Beginners

-Welcome to **F1 for Beginners** — an Android app designed to help newcomers understand the basics of **Formula 1** in a simple, clean, and interactive way!
+Welcome to **F1 for Beginners** — an Android app designed to help newcomers understand the basics of **Formula 1** in a simple, clean, and interactive cards

 ## 📱 Features